Thanh-2004/IT4043E-Big_Data_Storage_and_Processing-Group13/k8s/kafka/README.md

         Can modify name/configs in the yaml file, and can create more yaml files for more topics (or can write configs for new topics in the same file; see the cluster manifest file on how to separate multiple resources in the same file)

+    + Note: Logically, the services used for the cluster is created first, and only when they are 'ready' can the pods for the cluster be created.
+Since the services used include LoadBalancers, run `minikube tunnel` to make them ready and the Kafka cluster created.

 - To send messages to Kafka:

     + Context: